andrelmbackman/push_swap/README.md

 types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting."

+- [ ] should the chunks be if the same size of just in the same range?
+- [ ] if not using dst_prev: deletet it from header and get_destined
 - [ ] determine the range of each chunk, before each push: find the one that is closest (with ra or rra)
 - [ ] make a function that pushes chunks, that takes an int count argument to chose